How to Make Award-Winning Pinto Beans

 Why SuckleBusters Pinto Bean Seasoning?

 It’s also incredibly convenient.
 Each kit comes pre-measured and includes a quick-cook recipe designed for 1 lb of dried pinto beans.
-No need to guess proportions or fiddle with a dozen jars of spices.
+No guessing proportions or digging through a dozen spice jars.
 Just soak your beans, add the seasoning, and let the flavors build as they simmer low and slow.
 For pitmasters and busy home cooks alike, it’s the easiest way to serve up award-winning beans every time.

 Ingredients You'll Need

-• 1 lb dried pinto beans (soaked overnight or quick-soaked) or canned beans
+• 1 lb dried pinto beans (soaked overnight or quick-soaked), or canned beans in a pinch

 • 1 packet SuckleBusters Pinto Bean Seasoning

-• 6 cups water (or enough to cover the beans by 2 inches)
+• 6 cups water (or enough to cover the beans by about 2 inches)

-• Optional: 1/2 lb diced smoked sausage or bacon for extra flavor
+• Optional: 1/2 lb diced smoked sausage or bacon for extra smoky flavor

-• Optional: 1 diced jalapeño for heat or 1 poblano pepper
+• Optional: 1 diced jalapeño or 1 poblano pepper for added heat and depth

 • Optional: 1 small onion, finely chopped